 The executive is recommending that the development proceeds as proposed to include any commitments given in the responses to the submissions made during the consultation process.

-Kilkenny County Council will receive possession of the site shortly and it is intended to proceed with the proposed garden as soon as possible.
+Kilkenny County Council will receive possession of the site shortly and it is intended to proceed with the proposed walk/garden as soon as possible.

 Contributions were received from Cllrs.
 D. Kennedy, M. Noonan and B. Gardner.